simonprovost/Auto-SKWE/README.md

 ### SRC (sources):

-The SRC directory contains all Python classes and files required to run the project.
+The SRC directory contains all the Python classes and files required to run the project.
 There should be a `PreProcess` class in addition to a `Process` class, as well as an `utils.py` file containing all the project's utility tools.

 ### OutputAutoML:

-The outputAutoML folder will contain the relevant information obtained from the AutoML pipeline, such as a latex table on the results copied and pasted into some `.log` files by the run.sh script.
+The outputAutoML folder will contain the relevant information obtained from the AutoML pipeline, such as a latex table about the results that are copied and pasted into some `.log` files by the `run.sh` script.

 The popularized format of an output file is as follows: